A 2 part shortcourse to introduce forest gardening. Growing to meet human need in a diverse set-up.

 Access statement

-The garden has uneven, narrow grass and woodchip paths.
+The garden has steps up to it and uneven grass and woodchip paths.
 ‘Babes in arms’ are welcome.
-There is free range poultry.

 Why forest gardening?